tariqahmed1912/internship-kloudle/docs/problem_statements.md

 8. Perform code quality analysis using suitable tools on DVNA and generate a report.
 9. Do extensive documentation in markdown and deploy it as a MkDocs website.
 10. Move the setup from the local machine to AWS Cloud.
+11. Store required secrets separately with a Secrets Management Service.